 The EGR system monitor, for OBD II regulations, uses an EGR temperature sensor to monitor the EGR system.
 The EGR temperature sensor is a thermister located in the EGR passageway.
 When hot exhaust gas is recirculated into the engine, the temperature at the EGR passageway increases.
 This increase is sensed by the EGR temperature sensor and a signal is sent to the PCM to indicate EGR flow.
-If the EGR temperature sensor does not detect EGR flow when commanded by the PCM after two consecutive drive cycles, the malfunction indicator lamp (MIL) will be illuminated and a diagnostic trouble code (DTC) will be stored.
-The MIL will be turned off after three consecutive drive cycles are completed with no malfunctions detected.
-The DTC will remain stored in the PCM memory until 80 drive cycles have been completed without the same malfunction detected in the system.
+If the EGR temperature sensor does not detect EGR flow when commanded by the PCM after two consecutive trips, the malfunction indicator lamp (MIL) will be illuminated and a diagnostic trouble code (DTC) will be stored.
+The MIL will be turned off after three consecutive trips are completed with no malfunctions detected.
+The DTC will remain stored in the PCM memory until 80 trips have been completed without the same malfunction detected in the system.

-Part Description

-Item Number Description
+Item Part Number Description

-1 - EGR/EVAP Control Solenoid
+1 EGR/EVAP Control Solenoid

 2 Air Cleaner Housing

 3 Throttle Valve

 4 EGR Temperature Sensor

 5 EGR Valve

 6 EGR Backpressure Transducer

 7 EVAP Canister